Elephant Volunteering in Cambodia

-Q: Why did you decide to do an elephant volunteering in Cambodia?
+Q: Why did you decide to go an elephant volunteering in Cambodia?

 A: We love Cambodia.
 The people are just so nice and this country is just amazing.
-Helen: I’m actually a vegetarian and I support this kind of activity.
-In addition to that, Dan and I also want to help in protecting and preserving the nature through volunteering.
+Helen: I am actually a vegetarian and I support this kind of activity.
+In addition to that, Dan and I, in general, also want to help in protecting and preserving the nature through volunteering.

 Q: How was the over-all experience at the Elephant Sanctuary?

 A: Dan: The over-all experience at the Elephant Sanctuary was really amazing.
 It was a life-changing experience for us.

 Q: Your elephant volunteering has just finished, what is your next plan?